Boutique bank that advised on ICE-NYSE deal plans expansion

 As part of its growth plans, Broadhaven hired Michael Spellacy, former head of Boston Consulting Group's alternative investment practice, to advise asset management firms.

-With the recent spate of consolidation among U.S. exchanges, Broadhaven does not expect any major near-term U.S.-based deals.
+With the recent spate of consolidation among U.S. exchanges, Broadhaven doesn't expect any major near-term U.S.-based deals.

 "There will be a period of digestion," von Dohlen said.
 "But for us that just means a number of small- to middle market-sized transactions while the bigger players digest what they have and figure out their next move."